FaizanTariq27/HomeCookWebProject/README.md

 ## 📘 License

-This project is created for educational purposes only.
+This project is created strictly for educational showcase purposes only.
+**No permission is granted to copy, use, modify, or distribute any part of this code.**